everhartlab/APS_IntroR_2020/README.md

  - R code is presented how it would appear in the R console with the first line prefixed with `>` and subsequent lines prefixed with `+`.
 The intent is to encourage the user to type the commands instead of copy and paste.
- - There will be instances where the command is a `stop()` command.
-These are points in the workshop where we stop the participants and ask them to talk amongst themselves, take a short survey, or find information using R's help function.
+ - There will be instances where we will have exercise questions.
+These are points in the workshop where we stop the participants and ask them to figure out the working of a function or find a suitable function to answer the illustrated problem.